 Karrek Community CIC is pleased to announce that it will be starting a new initiative which will provide support for older people in the St Austell area.
-Paul Ashton CEO says " I am delighted that we will begin this new area of work and will be recruiting for new staff during October, November & December.
+Paul Ashton CEO says " I am delighted that we will begin this new area of work and we are currently recruiting for new staff.
 We are fully aware of the great need that there is in this area and we hope to be able to play our part in meeting the current support needs for older people".

 Karrek Community continues to provide a range of different support services across Cornwall and has a core focus on people who require personal care and additional support mechanisms to assist them to live as independently as possible.

 For more information about working in this new initiative click the button below.

 Investment Helps Karrek Community ‘Connect the Dots’ in Social Care Provision

 Karrek Community CIC (“Karrek”) has received an investment of £50,000 from the Resonance Health & Wellbeing Challenge Fund, an impact investment fund focusing on social enterprises in the South West.
 Karrek is a domiciliary care agency providing home care support for vulnerable people across Cornwall.
 Its main aim is to ensure that people receive the help they really need to help them in their daily lives – not what others think they need.
 This “person centric care” is what makes Karrek stand out in the delivery of support and care – they start with the individual and then design the package around the person.
 Currently the service offers an “outreach” provision from its main base in St Austell.
 The investment from the Fund will help them embed hubs in local communities where they will be able to offer a more responsive, effective and efficient service to those needing their help.